-83-1,109 The chief executive officer of a facility shall regularly report all good time and all forfeitures, withholdings, and restorations of good time to the director.
-On the basis of such report, the director shall inform the board of all committed offenders who are expected to become eligible for release on parole within the next three months.
+20 83-1,109 The chief executive officer of a facility shall regularly 21 report all good time and all forfeitures, withholdings, and restorations 22 of good time to the director.
+On the basis of such report, the director 23 shall inform the board and the Director of Supervision and Services of 24 all committed offenders who are expected to become eligible for release 25 on parole within the next three months.